sito8943/proctique-arquitecture/mvp/README.md

 2. Image storage (File storage)

 For now we have a single main database, which is used for core data, complemented by a dedicated image storage service for media files.
 This ensures strong consistency for core entities (projects, reviews, users).
 Separates binary file storage from relational data.
 Enables efficient image delivery and future CDN integration.
 And simplifies backup and data management strategies.

+Proctique uses PostgreSQL as its primary data store.
+Is the best fit for Proctique because the platform is relationship-heavy, consistency-driven, and requires flexible querying.

 ## Project Patterns